Details

 Somehow I wonder just how much of the plot had diverted from the original plan for the writer in this series.
 Like I heard how in the middle of the series there's somehow a change in the main writer thus one of the main reason this drama took in the stupid ridiculous direction.
 Yet even then I wonder about what part was still following the original scripts before the writer change obliterated it.
 Like tbh, I feel that Soohyuk/Hyungbin's plot was the only one that remained intact from the original writer's plan as his part of the story was the ONLY one that remained consistent as the rest of the plot went downhill just so that the second main writer could make the psycho dude be paired with the FL.

 Tl;dr, unless you don't mind watching having your expectations of what a good story could turn out be destroyed during the next half of the plot, don't watch this show.
-Or you can be like me who had stuck around till the end because the second male lead being your ONLY salvation inside this drama.
+Or you can be like me who had stuck around till the end because the second male lead was your ONLY salvation inside this drama.
 Like seriously, Lee Soohyuk was still the only good thing about this drama.
-I mean, as much as the mystery/crime plot seemed interesting at first... all that went to drain as apparently whoever that has been brought in to replace the original writer cannot for the life of them write any engaging crime or court scene to make it believable and only focusing on love plot.
+I mean, as much as the mystery/crime plot seemed interesting at first... all that went to drain as apparently whoever has been brought in to replace the original writer cannot for the life of them write any engaging crime or court scene to make it believable and only focusing on love plot.

 Read More